 This course gives you the flexibility to decide on the timing and pace of your learning experience.
 However, we will provide you with recommendations on how you can get as much value as possible from this course.

 Your schedule: We will provide you with a course schedule including voluntary and mandatory deadlines.
 The course schedule serves as a guideline for your personal learning journey and will help you complete the programme within the available timeframe.

 Exercises: Even though the exercises in the script are not mandatory we strongly advise that you use them as an opportunity to check your knowledge and to prepare for the final exam.

 Networking Opportunities: Use the forum to introduce yourself to your peer participants and to start interesting discussions.

 Unit 1: General Introduction into Risk Management

 In this first unit, we will give a general introduction into risk management and the nature of risk.
 There is a whole science of risk out there.
 Armies of risk professionals are making a good living on the simple idea that life in general, and outcomes in business in particular, are uncertain and things might go differently from what we have budgeted and planned for.
 So, before we delve deeply into the details of models and quantitative analytics, it should be helpful to first get a big picture overview of the fundamental concepts of risk, of the main schools of thought in risk analysis and of the stakeholders who shape the framework within which financial institutions must manage their exposures.

-We will discuss the general principles of risk management as defined by ISO 31000/2009, look at risk specific terminology in mathematics, industry and in the financial sector and even consider the content and reference framework of other risk management credentials, such as the GARP-FRM for example.
+We will discuss the general principles of risk management as defined by ISO 31000 (2009/2018), look at risk specific terminology in mathematics, industry and in the financial sector and even consider the content and reference framework of other risk management credentials.
 You are going to spend six months studying hard for this Risk Management Certificate.
 We want you to be certain that you are taking the right class for your needs!